jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) must be lodged within 20 working days after notice of the decision or order is communicated to the appellant, or within any further time a District Court Judge allows on application made before or after the period expires.

 ### 89 Notice of right of appeal
-When notifying a person under this Act of any decision or order against which section 88 gives him or her a right of appeal, the Registrar must also notify him or her in writing of the right of appeal, and the time within which an appeal must be lodged.
+When notifying a person under this Act of any decision or order against which section 88 gives the person a right of appeal, the Registrar must also notify the person in writing of the right of appeal, and the time within which an appeal must be lodged.

 ### 90 Orders to have effect pending determination of appeal
 A decision or order against which an appeal is lodged under this Part continues in force until the appeal is determined, unless the District Court appealed to or the High Court orders otherwise.